Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Numerical tests: one-site model

 \subsection{The model}

 The one-site model for a compact group $G=SU(n)$ is defined by the action

-where $e(U)$ is the energy ``density'':
+where $e(U)$ is the energy ``density''

-We set $\beta$ to be purely imaginary so that the action becomes complex-valued.
-Note that in this case, the Boltzmann weight becomes a pure phase factor, whose modulus is constant.
-This makes the naive reweighting method inapplicable.
-A well-defined probability distribution is obtained only after the action acquires the nonvanishing (positive) real part along flow subject to the flow equation \eqref{flow_c} on $G^\bbC = SL(n,\bbC)$.
+We take $\beta$ to be purely imaginary, which makes the action complex-valued.
+Note that in this case, the Boltzmann weight becomes a pure phase factor of constant modulus, which invalidates the naive reweighting method.
+A well-defined probability distribution is obtained only after the action develops a positive real part along the flow \eqref{flow_c} on $G^\bbC = SL(n,\bbC)$.

 To make the algebraic structure more transparent, we generalize the model to the form \footnote{ A topological term can be introduced by setting $a = \beta/(2n) + \theta/(4\pi)$ and $b = \beta/(2n) - \theta/(4\pi)$, which renders the action complex-valued even when both $\beta$ and $\theta$ are real.
 Introducing a nonvanishing $\theta$ is meaningful when $G$ includes a $U(1)$ factor. }